 Discovery management by the Court may include:

 - appropriate language from Md.
 Rule 2-504.1 in Orders for scheduling conferences;

-- reminders by Master or Judge at scheduling conference as to prompt commencement of discovery;
+- reminders by Magistrate or Judge at scheduling conference as to prompt commencement of discovery;

 - scheduling or pre-trial settlement conference continuance, if needed, with warning or actual sanctions per Md.
 Rule 2-508(e) (Counsel may be permitted an opportunity to confer as to such items in the hallway before a scheduling conference is continued, per Md.
 Rule 2-508, with possible assessment of costs for continuance);

-- encouragement of parties' stipulation to accept e-mail or faxes for discovery and Agood faith@ communications in lieu of mailing to the extent possible (Scheduling Order might include check box for stipulation with e-mail addresses to be inserted and qualification that Aattachments, which cannot be scanned reasonably & attached shall be faxed or delivered in non-electronic form.@ Copies of e-mails shall be accepted by the Court with an attached certificate of service from counsel.) ;
+- encouragement of parties' stipulation to accept e-mail or faxes for discovery and a good faith communication in lieu of mailing to the extent possible (Scheduling Order might include check box for stipulation with e-mail addresses to be inserted and qualification that attachments, which cannot be scanned reasonably & attached shall be faxed or delivered in non-electronic form.@ Copies of e-mails shall be accepted by the Court with an attached certificate of service from counsel.) ;

 - e-mail or other reminders from the Court to counsel or parties as to scheduling Order and discovery obligations; and